SPACs for Space: Are Startups Ready for the Public Markets?

 Mike Collett, founder and managing partner of Promus Ventures, is an investor in both Rocket Lab and Spire.
 He said that the current low interest rate environment brings an appetite for risk.
 At the same time, companies are staying private for much longer.
 In some of these situations, investors want to see an exit and float stock.

-For the company going public through a SPAC, Collett said the process is less burdensome than a , and it comes with the benefit of the ongoing relationship with the SPAC partner.
+For the company going public through a SPAC, Collett said the process is less burdensome than a traditional IPO, and it comes with the benefit of the ongoing relationship with the SPAC partner.
 He said it makes sense for space startups that require large amounts of capital to execute their business models, adding that going public enables these companies to then buy downstream assets, which is difficult to do as a private company.

 Kurtin sees the increased use of SPACs as a positive development in financing options because the traditional IPO has become so difficult that most companies can’t go public, and therefore private equity has replaced public capital markets.